awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

 **Note**
 You might notice that the manifest lags behind real time when you initially create a startover window on an endpoint\.
 This is because AWS Elemental MediaPackage starts filling the manifest from the start of the window, and works up to "now\."
 So if you have a 24\-hour startover window, MediaPackage fills the manifest starting 24 hours ago and working up to "now\."

 1. Ensure that content requests contain start and end parameters as needed\.
 AWS Elemental MediaPackage accepts requests for up to 9 or 18 hours of content, depending on the endpoint type\.
-For information about time\-shifted manifest length limits by endpoint type, see [Live Hard Limits](limits-live.md#hard-limits)\.
+For information about time\-shifted manifest length quotas by endpoint type, see [Live Hard Quotas](limits-live.md#hard-limits)\.

    For packager\-specific rules about how you can notate the parameters, see [Rules for Start and End Parameters](#start-and-end-parameters-rules)\.

    The start and end parameters determine the time boundaries of the manifest\.
-Expected behaviors are as follows:
+These are the expected behaviors based on request start and end parameters:
 **Note**
 In all cases, the maximum manifest length is 9 or 18 hours, depending on the endpoint type\.
    + If both start and end parameters are used in the URL, the resulting manifest has a fixed start and end time that correspond to the specified start and end parameters\.